TiagoDiass/TiagoDiass/README.md

 ### Hey there!
 I'm Tiago Dias 👋

-- :man_technologist: Front-end Engineer with focus on React and its ecosystem.
+- 🧑🏻‍💻 Front-end Engineer with focus on React and its ecosystem.
 I'm passionate about building projects that impact people's lives :dizzy:
-- :briefcase: Currently working as a Front-end Engineer with React
+- 💼 Currently working as a Front-end Engineer with React
 - 💻 Techs: Javascript, Typescript, React, Next.js, Vue.js, Sass, Node.js, and **more**
 - 🔎 Currently learning Nest.js and Go for back-end applications
-- :books: Graduated in Systems Analysis and Development at Fatec Mogi Mirim
+- 📚 Graduated in Systems Analysis and Development at Fatec Mogi Mirim